daddesa/cses-tracker/README.md

 **CSES** is a constellation of scientific satellites developed through a collaboration between the China National Space Administration (CNSA) and the Italian Space Agency (ASI).
 The mission investigates the near-Earth electromagnetic environment and its potential correlation with seismic and volcanic activity.

-Operating in a sun-synchronous Low Earth Orbit (LEO) at an altitude of approximately 500 km, the satellites continuously monitor the ionosphere, magnetosphere, and the Van Allen radiation belts.

-The satellites are equipped with a suite of highly sensitive instruments, including search-coil magnetometers, electric field detectors, plasma analyzers, and the **High-Energy Particle Detector (HEPD)**.
-By mapping perturbations in plasma density, electromagnetic waves, and particle fluxes, the CSES mission aims to identify pre-seismic anomalies, advancing our understanding of lithosphere-atmosphere-ionosphere coupling mechanisms.
+Operating in a sun-synchronous Low Earth Orbit (LEO) at an altitude of approximately 500 km, the satellites are equipped with a suite of highly sensitive instruments, including search-coil magnetometers, electric field detectors, plasma analyzers, and the **High-Energy Particle Detector (HEPD)**.
+By mapping perturbations in plasma density, electromagnetic waves, and particle fluxes, the CSES mission aims to identify pre-seismic anomalies.